Haddox/prot_stab_analysis_pipeline/README.md

 ## To do

 * Set up a system for logging progress of the script
-* Set up a `conda` environment that is completely self contained
-    * currently, there is a problem with importing `pymc3` as installed by `conda`
 * Ask Gabe if he included samples with zero counts in the naive sample.